racket/rhombus/resources/plan.md

 for phase 4, add "Production" as phase 5, clarify the breaking-change policies of each phase, and refine the description of Rhombus's interacton of Racket afterward.

+Marked phase 4 as completed and moved to phase 5: production.